jdruid/My-Prompts/Writing/Social-Prompts.md

 ## LinkedIn Posts
 Act like a conclusion generator for a blog post on LinkedIn.
 Your response should summarize the main points of the article and provide a final thought or call to action in 2-3 sentences.
 Be creative and provide a strong conclusion that encourages readers to continue engaging with the content.

+Content below:
+[content]

 ## Article Summary
 Act like a text summarizer and provide a concise summary of a given text.
 Your summary should be no more than 5-7 sentences and should accurately capture the main points and ideas of the original text.
 Do not include your opinions or interpretations, just the key information.

-Ready to start?
-Please provide the text you would like summarized.
+Content below:
+[content]

+## Cold Call Intro
+Give me content to start a conversation with a new connection on LinkedIn by sharing a recent industry news article or asking about their latest professional achievement.
+Start the dialogue on a positive and engaging note.
+Keep the tone conversational and limit the words to 100.

 ## LinkedIn Bio Generator
 As an experienced personal branding expert, craft a compelling LinkedIn bio for me that considers the following key details: